VewTech/AutoTime/README.md

 Features:

 - Create and configure multiple schedules (BETA)
-- Choose the day you want to add the clocking for (TODO)
+- Choose the day you want to add the clocking for (BETA)
 - Choose the variation (in minutes) that the clocking might vary (BETA)
 - Save your credentials to auth in the Intratime service (DONE)